Absulit/points/docs/steps_after_installing.md

 Here you will actually create the application and add the vertex, fragment and compute shaders.

 You might need a few resources to learn about shaders or WebGPU in general.
-You can take a look at [WebGPU Fundamentals](https://webgpufundamentals.org/) but this is a low level guide and you might not need everything from there because POINTS wraps and simplifies a lot of these concepts, but I would recommend the following lessos:
+You can take a look at [WebGPU Fundamentals](https://webgpufundamentals.org/) but this is a low level guide and you might not need everything from there because POINTS wraps and simplifies a lot of these concepts, but I would recommend the following lessons:

 - [WGSL](https://webgpufundamentals.org/webgpu/lessons/webgpu-wgsl.html) the programming language used in the shaders and very important in compute shaders.

-- [WebGPU from WebGL](https://webgpufundamentals.org/webgpu/lessons/webgpu-from-webgl.html) You already know WebGL.
+- [WebGPU from WebGL](https://webgpufundamentals.org/webgpu/lessons/webgpu-from-webgl.html) If you already know WebGL.

 [code: examples_tutorial/cdn/main.js](examples_tutorial/cdn/main.js)

+Bellow is basically the same code from the examples like cdn, npm and bun, but what I want you see here and understand is that this is where your main application lives.
+The vertex, fragment and compute shaders are strings, you can extract them and move them to separate files for convenience, this is what I do in the main examples folder where inside a vert.js, frag.js and compute.js there's a string exported const.

+Each string must have this same structure, a function named `main` (this currently can't be changed, but will be optional later) and the parameters it receives; several of the repo examples have a different size of @location parameters, but the order is the same.
+You can remove the compute shader entirely and send a `null`, but the application will fail if you ommit the other two.

 ```js